justeattakeaway/fozzie-components/packages/f-services/README.md

 3. Services in the bundle:

+    ### axios
+    - `createClient` - Create an axios client.
+    - `createCamelCaseClient` - Create an axios client with all response JSON transformed to camelCase.
+    - `getNetworkDetails` - Uses the navigator API (falling back to moz/webkit) to return network information.
+    - `objectToCamelCase` - Recursively converts object's property names to camelCase.

+    ### globalisation
-    `getLocale` - Returns the locale where the user is logged in
+    - `getLocale` - Returns the locale for the current tenant, if the configuration for that locale is present, otherwise returns the default locale.

-    `getTheme` - Returns the theme based on the users locale
+    - `getTheme` - Returns the theme based on the user's locale.
+Either `ml` for Menulog or `je` for Just Eat.

-## Documentation to be completed once module is in stable state.
+    ### window
+    Uses the `window-or-global` module for SSR compatibility.
+    - `addEvent` - Add an event listener with a callback function.
+Optional throttling.
+Returns the function that will be called by the listener.
+    - `getWindowHeight` - Returns the current innerHeight.
+    - `getWindowWidth` - Returns the current innerWidth.
+    - `removeEvent` - Remove an event listener.
+To remove a throttled event, pass in the value returned by `addEvent` when the listener was added.